Aer Lingus Flight 712 crashed into the sea en route from Cork to London killing all 57 passengers and 4 crew.

 Micheal O'Brian reports on the efforts of the search and rescue services in finding the wreckage and the bodies of the passengers and crew.
 Only 14 bodies were recovered.
 It remains the single biggest loss in the history of Irish civil aviation.

-A RTÉ News report from 25 March, 1968 introduced by Charles Mitchell and reported by Micheal O'Brian.
+An RTÉ News report broadcast on 25 March 1968.
+The report is introduced by Charles Mitchell and reported by Micheal O'Brian.